 “Worked as advertised.”Karina N

-If all of that sounds like a good deal to you, you can get your Snow whitening strips now and start whitening your teeth hassle- and pain-free.
+You can get your Snow whitening strips now and start whitening your teeth hassle- and pain-free.

 Snow white strips were designed for people who don't like to use white strips.
 Therefore, they address all of the negative aspects that whitening strips usually have.